 Is it cheating if the AI helps you brainstorm a thesis?
 What if it suggests a more professional tone for your final paragraph?

-The conversation is moving away from a narrow focus on "getting caught" and toward a deeper understanding of responsible collaboration.
-Many universities are starting to see AI as a co-pilot—a tool to assist thought, not replace it.
-However, every professor has a different "vibe" and different rules.
-One might love an AI-generated outline; another might see it as a total breach of trust.
-Before you prompt, check the syllabus.
+The conversation is moving away from a narrow focus on detection and toward a deeper understanding of responsible collaboration.
+Many universities are starting to see AI as a tool to assist thought instead of replacing it.
+However, every professor has different expectations and rules.
+One might accept an AI-generated outline; another might see it as a breach of trust.
+Before you begin, check the syllabus.

 Transparency: The "Golden Rule"